 Sultan Mehmet II began construction of the Topkapı Palace in 1459, a few years after the Ottoman Conquest.
 Occupying the site of the acropolis of ancient Byzantium, it was the home of the Ottoman Sultans until 1853, when Abdül Mecit I moved to the new Dolmabahçe Palace on the Bosphorus shore near Beşiktaş.
 After Turkish independence, Topkapı Sarayı opened to the public as a museum in 1924.

-This early morning view is from a small hotel near Sirkeci railway station.
+This early morning view, from the west, is from a small hotel near Sirkeci railway station.

 Dominant on the skyline is the Adalet Kulesi ( Tower of Justice ).